-[Guest article by Heidi Haskell.]
+[This article about the reptilian brain was written by Heidi Haskell.]

 In creating marketing material for your brand or product, you may be asking, “What drives a customer to buy?” and “What initially draws their attention?”